Graduate Degrees and Programs

 A student who receives a grade of C+ or lower in 12 semester hours of credit attempted at the University of Houston for graduate credit or for application toward the graduate degree, regardless of the student's classification and whether or not in repeated courses, is ineligible for any advanced degree at the University of Houston and will not be permitted to re-enroll for graduate study.
 The Termination of Enrollment section of the University of Houston Graduate Catalog specifies other regulations.

 No course in which an MM student earns a grade of D+ or lower will be accepted for credit toward the degree.
 No course in which a DMA student earns a grade of C+ or lower will be accepted for credit toward the degree.
-(All graduate students should see also the "Four C Rule," above).
-All graduate students must maintain a minimum grade point average of 3.00 for all graduate courses attempted.
+(All graduate students should see also the Low Grade Policy above).
+All graduate students must maintain a minimum semester and cumulative grade point average of 3.00 for all graduate courses attempted.
 Failure to do so may result in a warning, probation, suspension, loss of financial support, or dismissal from the program.

 If a student is unable to graduate in the semester during which application for graduation is made, the student will be required to complete another application for graduation and pay another fee in order to graduate in a subsequent semester.